-Author: Lola Damon, Managing Director, Azzure IT
+Author: Lola Damon, Consultant, Azzure IT

 It would be easy to assume 2017 could be a slow start, in terms of growth and innovation.
 But the outlook for technology promises to be anything but.
 As managing director of one of the fastest growing tech firms in the UK, I’ve experienced first-hand how the pace of technological development has taken place at breakneck speed.
 And while some may be taking a step back, cautious of what’s to come, technology is one industry that show no signs of slowing down.

 The fluid workforce

 Technology has clearly accelerated a shift in our society towards a faster-moving, temporary, project based workforce.
 This promises to be a trend that continues into 2017.
 For many businesses, skill-shortages will drive technology investment towards more sustainable, intelligent, intuitive and integrated solutions.
 This shift in employment will also drive further specialism between consumer brands delivering either high-end, bespoke products (to the few) or high automated, low-cost, self-service products (mass-market).
 It will be even more competitive, with a focus on seamless customer experiences.